dynatondata/dynatonpolicies/13-disaster_recovery_policy.md

 This section provides procedures for recovering the application at an alternate site, whereas other efforts are directed to repair damage to the original system and capabilities.

-The following procedures are for recovering the Dynaton Data infrastructure at the alternate site.
+The following procedures are for recovering the Dynaton infrastructure at the alternate site.
 Procedures are outlined per team required.
 Each procedure should be executed in the sequence it is presented to maintain efficient operations.

-Recovery Goal: The goal is to rebuild Dynaton Data infrastructure to a production state.
+Recovery Goal: The goal is to rebuild Dynaton infrastructure to a production state.

 The tasks outlines below are not sequential and some can be run in parallel.